-Situated on West 41st Avenue in the Kerrisdale neighbourhood, the 20-unit building will be home to nearly 30 individuals.
+Situated in the Kerrisdale neighbourhood, the 20-unit building will be home to nearly 30 individuals.
 Tikva currently provides housing solutions to more than 300 people, including 120 children, in 128 rental units in Vancouver and Richmond.
 With this recent addition and 20 new units in Burnaby to be completed by summer 2023, we will expand our portfolio to 168 units in seven housing developments.
 However, the need for affordable housing is enormous.
 There are 302 applicants on the Jewish Housing Registry waiting for affordable homes, including 65 people with disabilities.

 “This addition will be a huge step forward to providing more people with safe, secure and affordable homes,” said Anat Gogo, Executive Director at Tikva Housing Society.
 “The building was acquired through an extraordinary and unparalleled donation of $10 million by the Al Roadburg Foundation.
 It is the single largest donation received by Tikva and is critical to address housing insecurity,” said Gogo.
 With gratitude for the donation, Tikva has named the building the Al and Lola Roadburg Residences.

 “Secure housing is essential for individuals and families to thrive,” said Robert Matas, Chair of the Al Roadburg Foundation.
 “We’re deeply honoured to be part of a broad network of Tikva Housing Society supporters who contribute to making housing within the Jewish community more accessible for individuals and families throughout Greater Vancouver.”